polvalls9/Transfer-Learning-Based-Intrusion-Detection-in-5G-and-IoT-Networks/README.md

 - Detect well-know IoT networks attacks: Distributed Denial of Service (DDoS), DoS, Keylogging, Data Theft, etc. attacks.
 - Be able to operate in systems with limited computing capacity.

-# How to run the code?

-If you want to run the code to see the result of Transfer Leraning you must use the file ([Code Here](https://github.com/polvalls9/Transfer-Learning-Based-Intrusion-Detection-in-5G-and-IoT-Networks/blob/main/codes/TL%20-%20CNN-TL.ipynb)).

-The following is a summary of the content in each part of the code:

-- [BCNN-B.ipynb](https://github.com/polvalls9/Transfer-Learning-Based-Intrusion-Detection-in-5G-and-IoT-Networks/blob/main/codes/CNN-B.ipynb): Here the pre-trained model is generated with the BoT-IoT Dataset.
-- [NONTL - CNN-TL.ipynb](https://github.com/polvalls9/Transfer-Learning-Based-Intrusion-Detection-in-5G-and-IoT-Networks/blob/main/codes/NONTL%20-%20CNN-TL.ipynb): In this code you can see the behaviour and results obtained, with graphs and figures, using a model without Transfer Learning.
-- [TL - CNN-TL.ipynb](https://github.com/polvalls9/Transfer-Learning-Based-Intrusion-Detection-in-5G-and-IoT-Networks/blob/main/codes/TL%20-%20CNN-TL.ipynb): In this code you can see the behaviour and results obtained, with graphs and figures, using a model with Transfer Learning (CNN-TL).
-- [Transfer Learning.ipynb](https://github.com/polvalls9/Transfer-Learning-Based-Intrusion-Detection-in-5G-and-IoT-Networks/blob/main/codes/Transfer%20Learning.ipynb): In this code you can see the behaviour and results obtained, with graphs and figures, comparing the model with and without Transfer Learning in the UNSW-NB15-Test dataset.
-- [UNSW-NB15_Generate_Basic_Train_Test_Test+.ipynb](https://github.com/polvalls9/Transfer-Learning-Based-Intrusion-Detection-in-5G-and-IoT-Networks/blob/main/codes/UNSW-NB15_Generate_Basic_Train_Test_Test%2B.ipynb): In this code the different subdatasets of UNSW-NB15 are generated.